Welcome to YOUR DARS!

 Transfer credits are listed on your audit with a “T” preceding the grade to indicate “transfer”.
 Once the evaluation is complete, transfer students will receive an e-mail notification with directions to access the audit.
 The audit should be used when meeting with your advisor or counselor.

 Contact the Admissions Office with transfer decision questions.
-Transfer equivalency request information can be found under “Student eForms” on the admissions web site.
+See Transfer Equivalency Request eForm.